Blackbaud-DiHuynh/Notes/Post Installation Upgrades Manual Steps.md

 	- Setup -> Customize -> Contacts -> Buttons, Links, Actions
 	- On the action with a label of "New" and a name of “NewContact”, click on the Edit link for this entry.
 	- On the following page, in the section called “Override With”, choose “Visualforce Page”.
-	- In the drop-down list next to this radio button, look for an entry that says “Contact Select Record Type [cv__Contact_Select_Record_Type]”, and select that entry.
+	- In the drop-down list next to this radio button, look for an entry that says “Contact Select Record Type [cv.Contact_Select_Record_Type]”, and select that entry.
 	- Click “Save” at the bottom.

 12.12.1 (12.11 in the code)